Round Robot Vacuum Cleaner vs. Square : What's Best For Your Home?

 Besides the middle brush roll, DEEBOT robot vacuums from ECOVACS have brushes extending out the front or back to extend their reach.
 Newer generations such as the DEEBOT T20 OMNI feature Edge Deep Cleaning, where the outstretched mops clean within 3mm of room edges for a closer clean than any DEEBOTs before it.

 Square robot vacuums can have a larger surface area and potentially weigh more, requiring more energy to run and impacting runtime on a full charge.
-Yet, the vacuum robot’s battery life also depends on factors like battery capacity and motor efficiency so it’s difficult to make a generalisation about battery life based on robot vacuum cleaner shape.
+Yet, the vacuum robot’s battery life also depends on factors like battery capacity and motor efficiency so it’s difficult to make a generalization about battery life based on robot vacuum cleaner shape.
 As a guideline, DEEBOT vacuums are powered by 5,200mAh Li-ion batteries offering a maximum runtime of 300 minutes1.
 In contrast, one particular square robot vacuum model can clean for up to 100 minutes.

 Another aspect in which round and square robotic floor cleaners vary is the size of onboard dustbin.
 Square robot vacuums typically have a larger dustbin simply because the square shape allows it to fit.
 However, the onboard dustbin can be supplemented with auto-empty stations.
 This is when the debris is offloaded into the base station, which is in turn equipped with a higher capacity dustbin.
 These stations reduce the frequency of manual emptying every session to every 1-2 months2, like with DEEBOTs’ OMNI Station and Auto-Empty Station.